Hadrian's Wall Short Break5 Days & 4 Nights 4.8 Read 39 reviews

 This tour is available to solo walkers, although a supplement is payable.
 If you require single rooms within your party we would be happy to accommodate your request, although it is not generally possible to secure more than three single rooms in a party.
 A single supplement is also payable.

 - 4 Nights in B&B’s, small hotels and guesthouses

 - Luggage transfers

 - Detailed Information Pack, guidebook and map for lead booker

-- Hadrian’s Wall Passport (for those traveling between May and October)
+- Hadrian’s Wall Passport (for those travelling between May and October)

 - 24/7 telephone support from our UK office

 - Travel to Corbridge

-- Travel Insurance
+- Travel from Gilsland

-- Personal Equipment
+- Personal equipment